CERTIFIED PARENT COACH

 I earned my bachelor's degree in psychology from Boston University.
 I am passionate about learning the current evidence-based practices in mental health and have completed trainings including Supportive Parenting for Anxious Childhood Emotions (SPACE), DBT Therapy Skills with Multi-Problem Adolescents at Silver Hill Hospital, Emotional Dysregulation in Families: Treatment and Support at the Yale-NEABPD Conference, and the QPR Suicide Prevention Gatekeeper Program.

-My husband and I have three daughters, ages 20, 17, and 12.
+My husband and I have three daughters currently in middle school, high school, and college.
 I was born in Germany, grew up in the U.S., and raised my children in Utah, London, and Zürich before moving to Connecticut in 2013.
 Having experienced very different parenting environments, I am acutely aware of how a region's parenting culture affects children's emotional well-being.
 The rates of anxiety, depression, and suicide have increased steadily in the U.S. My mission is to talk openly and often about mental health, and to guide parents to life-changing, and often life-saving, resources.

 Vanessa receiving Wilton Magazine’s Wilton 25 Award for Most Dedicated, Most Creative, Most Intriguing